-Everyone who participates in Triathlon is entitled to participate in an enjoyable and safe environment.
+Everyone who participates in swim, bike, run is entitled to participate in an enjoyable and safe environment.

 British Triathlon considers the safety and wellbeing of children, young people and adults at risk as central to its values.
-As a governing body we accept our responsibility for providing guidance and support for the triathlon community to ensure that triathlon is enjoyable and safe.
-Everyone in triathlon has a responsibility for safeguarding the welfare of children, young people and adults at risk.
+As a governing body we accept our responsibility for providing guidance and support for the swim, bike, run community to ensure that the sport is enjoyable and safe.
+Everyone in swim, bike, run has a responsibility for safeguarding the welfare of children, young people and adults at risk.

 If you have concerns for the welfare or safety of a child, young person or adult at risk or some raises a concern with you, report these immediately.

 It's important to remember that the welfare of a child, young person or adult at risk is paramount, it's not up to you to decide whether or not a child or young person has been abused, but to report concerns appropriately.

 If you think a child or young person is in immediate danger or requires medical attention, you should call the emergency services on 999.